Omnichannel Marketing: Definition, Strategy, Tools, and Examples

 You can’t run before you walk.
 A successful omnichannel retail strategy requires that you have some building blocks in place first.
 Make sure you’re implementing the following:

-Investing in SEM — that is, purchasing online marketing like keywords through paid ads, PPC, etc. — is also important.
-The BrightEdge report highlights that a combination of SEO and SEM accounts for 62% of website traffic.
+• Search engine marketing (SEM) - Investing in SEM — that is, purchasing online marketing like keywords through paid ads, PPC, etc. — is also important.
+The BrightEdge report highlights that combining SEO and SEM accounts for 62% of website traffic.

-Make sure that any eCommerce platform you choose works just as well on mobile devices as it does on desktops.
+• Mobile-optimised website - Make sure that any eCommerce platform you choose works just as well on mobile devices as on desktops.

 3. Reorganise your business operations.

-Omnichannel retail is all about creating an ecosystem, but many businesses are organised around a system of siloed channels.
-There may be one department responsible for email newsletters, another for customer service, another for events and yet another for content marketing.
-If these departments aren’t working together closely, it’s going to be impossible for an omnichannel retail strategy to gel.
+Omnichannel retail is all about creating an ecosystem, but many businesses are organised around siloed channels.
+One department may be responsible for email newsletters, another for customer service, and another for events and content marketing.
+If these departments aren’t working together closely, it will be impossible for an omnichannel retail strategy to gel.

-Make sure you include increased interaction with other channels as a key success metric for each of your departments.
-You might even consider reorganising your marketing department’s reporting structure so that everyone is marching toward the same goal (rather than siloed ones).
-You want your employees to constantly be looking for ways to move customers seamlessly through all the company’s engagement channels.
+Ensure you include increased interaction with other channels as a key success metric for each department.
+You might even consider reorganising your marketing department’s reporting structure so everyone is marching toward the same goal (rather than siloed ones).
+You want your employees to constantly look for ways to move customers seamlessly through all the company’s engagement channels.

 It’s also important to think about your business’s technology environment.